Xi-Yang-project/3033project/README.md

 This dataset is a large-scale face dataset with long age span (range from 0 to 116 years old).
 The dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
 This dataset doesn't have metadata file.
 The labels are included in the file name, like age_gender_race_date&time.jpg.
 In this project, we only consider the age below 80 and we group those image into 3 age classes, 5 age classes, and 10 age classes.\

 For this project, we only use cropped faces(total 21318 images) and ramdom select 20,000 images for training and validatoin.
 Train-valisation split is implemented in the model code.\
-1.download the cropped images\
+1. download the cropped images\
-2.run load_data_imdb.ipynb to get the matrix representation for each image.\
+2. run load_data_imdb.ipynb to get the matrix representation for each image.\
 2.1 run create_3utk_data(),create_5utk_data(),create_10utk_data() to get images grouped in 3 age classes, 5 age classes, and 10 age classes.

 ## Models